 Unfortunately, ticket sales are not sufficient to warrant putting on the event.
-In all good conscience, Second Harvest cannot expend time, resources and funds on hosting an event that does not have the potential to raise meaningful funds to help feed people.
+In all good conscience, Nourishment Network cannot expend time, resources and funds on hosting an event that does not have the potential to raise meaningful funds to help feed people.
 As a result, we are canceling the event for this year.

 In lieu of this year's event, Bank of America has generously agreed to fund two mobile food distributions in the St. Augustine community in the coming weeks.
 Thousands of indivuduals in need will be served.